-A Negative Declaration or Mitigated Negative Declaration must be submitted to the State Clearinghouse for circulation in the following situations:
+A Negative Declaration or Mitigated Negative Declaration must be submitted to the State Clearinghouse for review and comment by state agencies (i.e., a Negative Declaration or Mitigated Negative Declaration must be submitted through the CEQA Submit website under the "State Review Period" tab) in the following situations:

-- (a) The Negative Declaration or Mitigated Negative Declaration is prepared by a Lead Agency that is a state agency; - (b) The Negative Declaration or Mitigated Negative Declaration is prepared by a public agency where a state agency is a Responsible Agency, Trustee Agency, or otherwise has jurisdiction by law with respect to the project; or - (c) The Negative Declaration or Mitigated Negative Declaration is for a project identified in State CEQA Guidelines Section 15206 as being of statewide, regional, or area-wide significance.
+- (a) The Negative Declaration or Mitigated Negative Declaration is prepared by a Lead Agency that is a state agency; - (b) The Negative Declaration or Mitigated Negative Declaration is prepared by a public agency where a state agency is a Responsible Agency, Trustee Agency, or otherwise has jurisdiction by law with respect to the project; or - (c) The Negative Declaration or Mitigated Negative Declaration is for a project identified in State CEQA Guidelines section 15206 as being of statewide, regional, or area-wide significance.

-State CEQA Guidelines Section 15206 identifies the following types of projects as being examples of projects of statewide, regional, or area-wide significance that require submission to the State Clearinghouse for circulation:
+State CEQA Guidelines section 15206 identifies the following types of projects as being examples of projects of statewide, regional, or area-wide significance that require submission to the State Clearinghouse for circulation:

-- (1) Projects that have the potential to cause significant environmental effects beyond the city or county where the project would be located, such as: - (a) Residential development of more than 500 units; - (b) Commercial projects employing more than 1,000 persons or covering more than 500,000 square feet of floor space; - (c) Office building projects employing more than 1,000 persons or covering more than 250,000 square feet of floor space; - (d) Hotel or motel development of more than 500 rooms; or

-- (e) Industrial projects housing more than 1,000 persons, occupying more than 40 acres of land, or covering more than 650,000 square feet of floor area; - (2) Projects for the cancellation of a Williamson Act contract covering 100 or more acres; - (3) Projects in one of the following Environmentally Sensitive Areas: - (a) Lake Tahoe Basin; - (b) Santa Monica Mountains Zone; - (c) Sacramento-San Joaquin River Delta; - (d) Suisun Marsh; - (e) Coastal Zone, as defined by the California Coastal Act; - (f) Areas within one-quarter mile of a river designated as wild and scenic; or - (g) Areas within the jurisdiction of the San Francisco Bay Conservation and Development Commission; - (4) Projects that would affect sensitive wildlife habitats or the habitats of any rare, threatened, or endangered species; - (5) Projects that would interfere with water quality standards; and - (6) Projects that would provide housing, jobs, or occupancy for 500 or more people within 10 miles of a nuclear power plant.
+- (1) Projects that have the potential to cause significant environmental effects beyond the city or county where the project would be located, such as: - (a) Residential development of more than 500 units; - (b) Commercial projects employing more than 1,000 persons or covering more than 500,000 square feet of floor space; - (c) Office building projects employing more than 1,000 persons or covering more than 250,000 square feet of floor space; - (d) Hotel or motel development of more than 500 rooms; or - (e) Industrial projects housing more than 1,000 persons, occupying more than 40 acres of land, or covering more than 650,000 square feet of floor area; - (2) Projects for the cancellation of a Williamson Act contract covering 100 or more acres; - (3) Projects in one of the following Environmentally Sensitive Areas: - (a) Lake Tahoe Basin; - (b) Santa Monica Mountains Zone; - (c) Sacramento-San Joaquin River Delta; - (d) Suisun Marsh; - (e) Coastal Zone, as defined by the California Coastal Act; - (f) Areas within one-quarter mile of a river designated as wild and scenic; or - (g) Areas within the jurisdiction of the San Francisco Bay Conservation and Development Commission; - (4) Projects that would affect sensitive wildlife habitats or the habitats of any rare, threatened, or endangered species; - (5) Projects that would interfere with water quality standards; and - (6) Projects that would provide housing, jobs, or occupancy for 500 or more people within 10 miles of a nuclear power plant.